britram/rains-prototype/draft-trammell-rains-protocol.md

 signed Zone.

 The value of the content (23) key is an array of Assertion bodies as defined in
-{{cbor-assertion}} .Assertions within a Shard SHOULD be sorted by name in ascending lexicographic order.
+{{cbor-assertion}}.
+Assertions within a Shard SHOULD be sorted by name in ascending lexicographic order.

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{cbor-signature}}.
 If not present, the containing Zone MUST be signed.
-Signatures on a contained Shard are generated as if the inherited subject-zone and values are present in the Shard, whether actually present or not.
+Signatures on a contained Shard are generated as if the inherited subject-zone and context values are present in the Shard, whether actually present or not.
 The signatures on the Shard are to be verified against the appropriate key for the Zone containing the Shard in the given context, as described in {{signatures-in-assertions}}.

 The value of the subject-zone (4) key, if present, is a UTF-8 encoded string